Olical/dotfiles/README.md

  * `termite`        Simple, modal and configurable terminal.
 Replacing my xfce4-terminal usage.
  * `zsh`            My shell of choice, depends upon oh-my-zsh.

+You can install everything listed in my `packages.txt` with `yaourt -S --needed --no-confirm $(packages.txt)`.
+The `--no-confirm` is optional, but it makes the AUR stuff far quicker, there's a lot of questions otherwise.

 ## Author

 [Oliver Caldwell][] / [@OliverCaldwell][]